 The ones with a biological hazard symbol have been tested with water leakage tests (i.e., not with micro-organisms), the ones with a E-flask/beaker with a question mark, have been tested for various chemicals, and have passed the test for some of them.
 Note that different glove materials are resistant to different chemicals, refer to "Protective measures - Chemical Safety" for an explanation of which gloves are suitable for what chemicals.

 Gloves marked EN374-2 /-3 have been tested by independent organisations.
 Examples of gloves marked EN374-2, as well as the biological hazard symbol, are the Touch N Tuff nitrile gloves.

 Gloves that have been tested to protect against micro-organisms

 Only the gloves marked with ASTM F1671-97b (American standards, for which there is no European equivalent), have been tested for penetration by micro-organisms.
 One example of gloves with this marking is Eco Shield, from the SHIELD company.

 When carrying out microbiological work at KI, protective clothing, such as a laboratory coat, shall always be worn.
 The clothing shall be removed when leaving the work area.
-When transporting micro-organisms, e.g., within the department, but accessing public areas, micro-organisms shall be stored in a transport container or similar (refer to "Transport of dangerous goods and biological specimens"), and protective clothing shall be removed.
+When transporting micro-organisms, e.g., within the department, but accessing public areas, micro-organisms shall be stored in a transport container or similar (refer to "Transport of biological specimens and chemical products", and protective clothing shall be removed.